QNetITQ/WaveFox/README.md

 - `Style.Toolbar-Full-Transparency`

 ### Linux Transparency
 Requires Linux with transparency support.
 Tested on Linux Manjaro KDE + ForceBlur.
-Transparency is active for all window modes, but does not work everywhere.
+Transparency is active for all modes, but does not work everywhere.
 This may change with future browser updates.
 Works only with the system theme.

 ![изображение](https://user-images.githubusercontent.com/85301851/173119832-e82bc2f7-eda7-4167-9dcd-ccca50383816.png)

+##### v1.2.103 Beta
+- `userChrome.LinuxSemiTransparency-Enabled`
+- `userChrome.LinuxTransparency-Enabled`
+- `gfx.webrender.all` (Required key)

+##### v1.2.102
 - `Style.Linux-Transparency-Enabled`
 - `gfx.webrender.all`